 The Neonatal Technologies theme has the following focus:

-To advance neonatal resuscitation
+To advance neonatal resuscitation.

-To improve the accuracy of neonatal monitoring
+To improve the accuracy of neonatal monitoring.

-To advance non-contactless monitoring on neonatal units
+To advance contactless monitoring on neonatal units.

-To increase the safety of inter-hospital neonatal transfer to improve outcomes
+To increase the safety of inter-hospital neonatal transfer to improve outcomes.

-To advance neonatal care through artificial intelligence and computer science
+To advance neonatal care through artificial intelligence and computer science.

-DR DON SHARKEY
+PROFESSOR DON SHARKEY

-Dr Don Sharkey is Clinical Associate Professor of Neonatal Medicine at the University of Nottingham and Neonatal Intensivist at Nottingham University Hospitals NHS Trust.
+Professor Don Sharkey is Clinical Associate Professor of Neonatal Medicine at the University of Nottingham and Neonatal Intensivist at Nottingham University Hospitals NHS Trust.